apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ### Fuzzy query

-Fuzzy query is divided into Like statement and Regexp statement, both of which can support fuzzy matching of Text type data
+Fuzzy query is divided into Like statement and Regexp statement, both of which can support fuzzy matching of TEXT type data.

 Like statement：